 - In Season 3, Episode 10, divers Harvey Morash and Michael Gerhartz began a descent into Borehole 10-X, hoping to explore the chamber at the bottom.
 Immediately upon entering the water, it became clear that the receiving end of Gerhartz’s communication equipment was not working.
 The dive was aborted, and a subsequent dive was scheduled.
 Gerhartz aquired another mask, microphone, and headset in Halifax and prepared to perform another dive with Morash.
 Unfortunately, he had to cancel the second dive as well on account of newly-developed “breathing problems” with his new mask.

-- According to internet rumours, Norwegian organist, amateur cryptographer, and documentarian Petter Amundsen, in a particular documentary he produced, attempted to access his ‘Mercy Point’ in the Oak Island swamp (which he introduced in Season 1, Episode 3 of The Curse of Oak Island) when the swamp was pumped dry.
+- In his 2017 documentary Seven Steps to Mercy, Norwegian organist, amateur cryptographer, and documentarian Petter Amundsen attempted to access his ‘Mercy Point’ in the Oak Island swamp (which he introduced in Season 1, Episode 3 of The Curse of Oak Island) when the swamp was pumped dry.
 Strangely, the navigational implements he used to locate the Mercy Point- specifically a smartphone compass and an old fashioned magnetic compass, which both operate on magnetism- acted erratically the closer he got to the Mercy Point.